 This indicates the list of income group which is excluded from any municipal payment.
-Qualification criteria for free basic services and application procedures as prescribed in the approved Indigent Policy, the Municipality has targeted to register 2 000 household in the financial year under review but end up having a total of 1 114 indigents that have been approved, Applications are invited during May each year and the threshold income per household per month is R 4 500.00
+Qualification criteria for free basic services and application procedures as prescribed in the approved Indigent Policy, the Municipality has targeted to register 2 000 household in the financial year under review but end up having a total of 1 136 indigents that have been approved, Applications are invited during May each year and the threshold income per household per month is R 4 500.00

-The total Budget for free basic services is R 14,295,899 and the Rand value of the Equitable share spending per month (on free basic service)......
+The total Budget for free basic services is R 14,295,899 and the Rand value of the Equitable share spending per month (on free basic service).....

-Service rendered by municipality for free basic 2021/22 Medium terr framework n revenue and ex penditure Budget year 2021/22 2022/23 2023/24 Total budget for free basic services 14,295,898 23,159,355 37,518,155
+Service rendered by municipality for free basic 2021/22 Medium term revenue and expenditure framework Budget year 2021/22 2022/23 2023/24 Total budget for free basic services 14,295,898 23,159,355 37,518,155